 7 – Focus on learning and development

 If you’re not keeping up with technology, you’re falling behind.
-That’s why one of the top criteria for tech professionals, particularly software developers seeking a new position, is learning and development.
+That’s why one of the top criteria for tech professionals, particularly for software developers seeking a new position, is learning and development.

 Many employers worry that if they offer their tech staff the resources to develop their skills, they will use those skills to move onto pastures new.
 Actually, the opposite is true; investing in your techies’ skills development can benefit your business and enable you to outshine your competition.